petosegan/advent-2023-ts/ts_notes.md

 - needs `build: tsc`
 - you can't just run node, always need to build first
+- hmm, unless you use `ts-node`

 ## Compiler options:

-- "target": "es2021" matters to match docs. default is 2016, too old
+- `"target": "es2021"` matters to match docs. default is 2016, too old
-- "target": "es2022" is better, allows top-level async
+- `"target": "es2022"` is better, allows top-level async
-- Probably want to set the outDir
+- Probably want to set the `"outDir": "./dist"`

 ## testing

 - `jest` seems fine
 - Things get screwy when I convert to ES modules.
   - It seems like the tests are unable to reference the compiled js modules.
+  - need to set `moduleNameMapper` in `jest.config.js` so that imports can reference `.js` files without breaking the tests.
 - It looks better to use `npm init jest@latest` to autogen the config file
   - eh, but that does not seem to work with TS
 - OK, possibly what I want is [`ts-jest`](https://kulshekhar.github.io/ts-jest/docs/)
+- Yeah.
+After a great deal of futzing around, I reach a combination that works.
+  - In `package.json`
+    - `"test": "node --experimental-vm-modules ./node_modules/.bin/jest"`
+    - `"type": "module"`
+  - In `jest.config.js`:
+    - `preset: "ts-jest/presets/default-esm`
+  - In `tsconfig.json`:
+    - `"target": "esnext"`
+    - `"module": "esnext"`
+    - `"moduleResolution": "Node"`
+- Also, it is important to avoid running tests against `dist`:
+  - In `tsconfig.json`:
+    - `"exclude": ["**/*.test.ts]`
+  - In `jest.config.js`:
+    - `testPathIgnorePatterns: ["/dist/"]`

 ## logging